 Chris Preitauer is a unique voice on race and racial healing in America.
 As a white man with an “unequivocal calling” to speak freely about America’s original sin, he recognizes that the seeds of our collective healing are only won through soul-searching and acknowledgement of fact.
-Chris is committed to telling the oft-avoided truth about our painful racial past….and present.
+Convinced that America can be redeemed, Chris is committed to telling the oft-avoided truth about our painful racial past….and present.

 At the age of seven, Chris’s mother sat him in front of the television to watch the miniseries Roots (about American slavery).
 His mind was permanently scarred by the brutalization of Kunta Kinte, later realizing that this happened to over 100 million innocent lives.
 Shortly thereafter, Chris was sucker punched by his brother Lee for referring to his black friend Floyd as “Kunta Kinte” and later gave Chris a copy of The Autobiography of Malcolm X for Christmas.
 The impact of these three experiences, at an especially formative time, changed Chris’s thinking forever.